oracle/oracle-database-operator/docs/oraclerestart/README.md

 ## Using Oracle Restart Controller

-To create an Oracle Database, complete the steps in the following sections:
+To create an Oracle database, complete the steps in the following sections:

 1. [Prerequisites for running Oracle Restart Controller](#prerequisites-for-running-oracle-restart-controller)
 2. [Provisioning Oracle Restart database in a Oracle Kubernetes Engine Environment](#provisioning-oracle-restart-database-in-an-oracle-kubernetes-engine-environment)